Travellers’ Guide 2023

 For departure time from hotel to the airport, please refer to your itinerary and/or the hotel reception.
 We recommended that guests wait by the reception for collection.

 We would like to thank you once again for booking your holiday with Sardatur Holidays.
-We hope your stay is a pleasant, enjoyable and relaxing one.
+We hope your stay is pleasant, enjoyable and memorable.

 The information contained in this booklet is intended as a useful guide.